sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupbluetoothtaskbariconenabled.md

 This setting has no effect on Server Core installations of Windows Server® 2008, Windows Server 2008 R2, and Windows Server 2012.

-For a list of other supported Windows® editions and architectures that this component supports, see [Microsoft-Windows-Shell-Setup](microsoft-windows-shell-setup-win7-microsoft-windows-shell-setup.md).
+For a list of other supported Windows editions and architectures that this component supports, see [Microsoft-Windows-Shell-Setup](microsoft-windows-shell-setup-win7-microsoft-windows-shell-setup.md).
 This setting is not configured in a Nano Server image.

 ## XML Example